Biobix/proteoformer/README.md

 Most modules of this pipeline are provided with a built-in help message.
 Execute the script of choice with the `-h` or `--help` to get the full help message printed in the command line.

-PROTEOFORMER is also available in galaxy: [http://galaxy.ugent.be](http://galaxy.ugent.be)
+PROTEOFORMER is also available in for Galaxy environments.
+Galaxy files (tool XML wrappers, general tool and tool data config XML files and LOC files) are available.
+The tool-specific XML files are present in the directories of the different modules in this GitHub repo.
+The general Galaxy config files are present 'Galaxy files' folder of this GitHub repo.

+We set up our own Galaxy environment at: [http://galaxy.ugent.be](http://galaxy.ugent.be)

 ## Dependencies <a name="dependencies"></a>